 Before any payment is made to the programme, NFP to notify the FMC/NMFA that PIA with PO has been signed.
 (6.8.5) Extraordinary advance payment related to the preparation of the programme in justified cases of budgetary constraints and at the discretion of the FMC.
-(8.10.8) 8.13 Project on which the PO decides to award the project than either one year set in the PA/PIA/ or project contract (8.13.1) Before any payment is made to the programme, NFP to notify the FMC/NMFA that PIA with PO has been signed.
-(6.8.5) Payment to project is also conditional on signature of the project contract
+(8.10.8) 8.13 Project Of the date on which the PO decides to award the project grant Before any payment is made to the programme, NFP to notify the FMC/NMFA that PIA with PO has been signed.
+(6.8.5) Payment to project is also conditional on signature of the project contract 2.7